Hirudo orientalis: Jaws and teeth

+Male reproductive system

-Male reproductive system: Atrium is large, bulbous with a glandular cover and located at ganglion in segment XI.
-Penis sheath is long broad duct bent anteriorly, not reaching ganglion in segment XII.
-Epididymis are medium-sized, discoid, tightly packed masses of ducting standing upright on either side of the atrium and located between ganglia in segments XI and XII.
-Ejaculatory bulbs are fusiform, well developed, and not larger than epididymises the dorsocefalic faces of which they circle.
-Vas deferens is thin ducts running from epididymis posteriorly.
-Testisacs is ovoid, approximately 1.5 times the size of ovisacs and located posterior to ganglion in segment XIII.
+The atrium is large, bulbous with a glandular cover and located at ganglion in segment XI.
+The penis sheath is long broad duct bent anteriorly, not reaching ganglion in segment XII.
+Its epididymides are medium-sized, discoid, tightly packed masses of ducting standing upright on either side of the atrium and located between ganglia in segments XI and XII.
+Ejaculatory bulbs are fusiform, well-developed, and not larger than epididymides the dorsocefalic faces of which they circle.
+The vas deferens is thin ducts running from the epididymis posteriorly.
+Its testisacs is ovoid, approximately 1.5 times the size of ovisacs and located posterior to ganglion in segment XIII.

+Female reproductive system

-Female reproductive system: Vagina has an upright, long, evenly curved tube entering directly into ventral body wall posterior to ganglion in XII.
-Common oviduct enters the vagina subterminally at a small vaginal caecum.
-Ovisacs are globular, small.
-Common oviduct has a thin duct forming several loops and covered with a thick layer of glandular tissue bound to the cephalic face of vagina.
-Entire female reproductive system located between ganglia XII and XIII.
+The vagina has an upright, long, evenly curved tube entering directly into ventral body wall posterior to ganglion in XII.
+A common oviduct enters the vagina subterminally at a small vaginal caecum.
+Its ovisacs are globular, small.
+A common oviduct has a thin duct forming several loops and covered with a thick layer of glandular tissue bound to the cephalic face of vagina.
+The entire female reproductive system located between ganglia XII and XIII.